 The short answer is, yes it can be, particularly at close distances.
 Here are some articles I’ve written on Wifi safety:

-- Safe Distance from a Wifi Router
+- Recommended Distance from a Wifi Router

 - Safety of sleeping near a Wifi router